jlcrochet/fast-completer/README.md

 The CLI name is derived from the first span and used to look up the blob in the cache directory.
 The last span triggers completions: `""` for subcommands + flags, `-` or `--*` for flags only, `abc...` for matching subcommands.
 Run `fast-completer --help` for full usage information.

-**Parameter ordering:** Parameters are listed with the most specific first—a command's own parameters appear before inherited parameters from parent commands, which appear before global parameters.
+**Parameter ordering:** Parameters are listed with the most specific first -— a command's own parameters appear before inherited parameters from parent commands, which appear before global parameters.
 This means the most relevant options are shown first when completing deeply nested commands.

 ### Output Formats